bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

 ### Ingest of SRT Stream (video + stereo audio)

-Stepping up to a stream containing both audio and video, packaged into a MPEG2 Transport Stream and encapsulated in SRT, three `Flow` entities are created on ingest: one for the video essence, one for the audio essence and a multi-essence `Flow` to record the association of the mono-essence `Flows` as an ingested stream.
+Stepping up to a stream containing both audio and video, packaged into a MPEG2 Transport Stream and encapsulated in SRT, three `Flow` entities are created on ingest: one for the video essence, one for the audio essence and a Multi-Flow to record the association of the mono-essence `Flows` as an ingested stream.
-The multi-essence `Flow` features a `collection` attribute that lists the `Flow IDs` in the set, each annotated with a string describing its role.
+The Mutli-Flow features a `collection` attribute that lists the `Flow IDs` in the set, each annotated with a string describing its role.

 Technical metadata relating to the elementary streams is used to populate the corresponding mono-essence `Flow` properties.